KiraDisc/ENC4265portfolio/manual.md

   - Static Mesh Improvement Mod (SMIM) – Improves the 3D models of common objects in Skyrim (e.g., furniture, barrels, and windows), giving them a more polished look.
   - Rudy ENB – One of the most popular ENBs, with highly customizable settings that drastically improve Skyrim’s lighting and color grading.
   - Realistic Water Two – Replaces Skyrim’s water textures with more realistic, high-definition versions, also enhancing the flow and physics of water.

+# Enhancing Gameplay

+While visual mods are often the first place players start, the heart of modding Skyrim lies in enhancing its gameplay.
+Whether you want to tweak combat mechanics, add new quests, overhaul the economy, or completely change how the game feels, gameplay mods are the ones that truly transform your experience.
+This section highlights some of the best mods for altering the way Skyrim plays.